 Pick up from your accommodation in Khao Lak.

-At 8.00 AM the MV Chai Yo leaves to Koh Bon from Tab Lamub pier.
-The travel time is around two hours.
+At 8.00 AM the fast and spacious speedboat leaves to the dive site from Baan Nahmkem pier.
+The travel time is around one and a halve hour.

 The friendly and experienced crew welcome you onboard on the comfortable dive boat.
-The boat master gives a short boat briefing and a breakfast is served.
+The boat master gives a short boat briefing.